JeffreyShran/goJeffgo/README.md

 Debian golang version is always behind, this short shell script will pull the latest direct from Google.

-Tested on: Debian GNU/Linux 10 (buster)
+Tested on: Debian GNU/Linux 10 (buster) using DigitalOcean with a permanent root user.

 ## Getting Started

 These instructions will get you up and running.
 This script searches for existing installs and will compare version with that available from Google therefore running in in succession will also allow you to update by completely removing and re-installing golang.

 ### Prerequisites

-* I've noticed wget is sometimes missing on certain Debian base installs and it's various flavours, but is easy to install...

 ##### On Debian